delanc3/PTZ-Optics/README.md

-# PTZ-Optics Camera Controller
+# The Brief

-## `Overview`
+My goal for this project is to make an easily accessible and intuitive controller for PTZ-Optics cameras.

-This project was created to re-design the original web-based controller for PTZ-Optics cameras which was too clunky and unreadable to use
+The backend of the controller is mostly based off the original (IMHO messy) controller build by PTZ-Optics themselves.